bmwcarit/joynr/wiki/JavaSettings.md

 ### Properties to override the DiscoveryEntries of the joynr backend services

+The following properties can be used to override the provisioned DiscoveryEntries for `GlobalCapabilitiesDirectory` (GCD) and `GlobalDomainAccessController` (GDAC) without providing a provisioning file for all required DiscoveryEntries (see section `PROPERTY_PROVISIONED_CAPABILITIES_FILE`).

+Note: Specifying an incomplete entry by, e.g., setting the participant ID to an empty value will result in the system failing to start.

 #### `PROPERTY_CAPABILITIES_DIRECTORY_CHANNEL_ID`
-The channel ID of the global capabilities directory (backend).
-To be able to connect to the global capabilities directory a disovery entry is created in the local capabilities directory as well as an appropriate routing table entry.
+The channel ID (topic in case of Mqtt) of the global capabilities directory (backend).
+To be able to connect to the global capabilities directory a discovery entry is created in the local capabilities directory as well as an appropriate routing table entry.

+> To override the default value from the provisioning file,
+> `PROPERTY_GLOBAL_CAPABILITIES_DIRECTORY_URL` has to be configured as well.
+> **This property will be ignored otherwise.**

 * **OPTIONAL**
 * **Type**: String